simsam8/idd-solafune/report/report.md

 ## Effect of adding minimum area

-Adding a minimum area for segmentation predictions seem to improve model performance quite a lot, as seen in Table \ref{min_area_f1}.
+Adding a minimum-area filter on the predicted masks, substantially improves model performance, as seen in Table \ref{min_area_f1}.
-Remarkably, this more than doubled TransUNet's F1 score.
+Notably, this more than doubled TransUNet's F1 score.

 \begin{table}[!ht]
 \resizebox{6cm}{!}{